Classical Verification of Quantum Computations: Extension of Measurement Protocol to a Verification Protocol for

 which is

 when $x\in L$, and

 when $x\notin L$.
 Their difference is $\frac{1}{poly(|x|)}$. \end{proofof}

-We require the following version of Protocol \ref{prot:mf} with an amplified completeness/ soundness gap: \begin{protocol} {\cite{mf2016}} This protocol is used to verify that an instance $x\in L$ for a language $L\in $ \BQP.
+We require the following version of Protocol \ref{prot:mf}, which amplifies the completeness/soundness gap by repeating the protocol polynomially many times: \begin{protocol} {\cite{mf2016}} This protocol is used to verify that an instance $x\in L$ for a language $L\in $ \BQP.
 Let $H$ be the Hamiltonian which corresponds to $x$, and define $H'$ as in \ref{eq:rescaledhamiltonian}.
 Let $k'$ be a polynomial in $|x|$. \begin{enumerate} \item The verifier randomly chooses $S_1,\ldots,S_{k'}$ independently, each with probability $\pi_{S_i}$. \item The prover sends the verifier a state $\rho'$, sending one qubit at a time. \item The verifier measures each $S_i$ (for $1\leq i\leq k'$) by performing single qubit measurements of only two qubits of $\rho'$ in the $X$ or $Z$ basis, discarding all other qubits of $\rho'$ without measuring them. \item The verifier computes the product of the measurement results for each $S_i$.
-If the verifier obtains the result $-sign(d_{S_i})$ more than half of the time the verifier accepts. \end{enumerate} \end{protocol} In Protocol \ref{prot:mfamp}, an honest prover would simply send $k'$ copies of the ground state of $H'$. \begin{thm} {\cite{mf2016}} Protocol \ref{prot:mf} is a \QPIP$_1$ for all languages in \BQP\ with completeness $1 - \mu$ and soundness $\mu$, where $\mu$ is negligible in the size of the instance. \end{thm} \begin{proof} This theorem follows from \Th{thm:mfsoundness}; since $c - s$ is $\frac{1}{poly(|x|)}$ the verifier can distinguish the case where $x\in L$ from the case where $x \notin L$ with probability of error bounded to be exponentially small with only polynomially many repetitions. \end{proof}
+If the verifier obtains the result $-sign(d_{S_i})$ more than $ \frac{1}{2} - \frac{a+b}{2\sum_S 2|d_S|}$ of the time the verifier accepts. \end{enumerate} \end{protocol} In Protocol \ref{prot:mfamp}, an honest prover would simply send $k'$ copies of the ground state of $H'$. \begin{thm} {\cite{mf2016}} Protocol \ref{prot:mf} is a \QPIP$_1$ for all languages in \BQP\ with completeness $1 - \mu$ and soundness $\mu$, where $\mu$ is negligible in the size of the instance. \end{thm} \begin{proof} This theorem follows from \Th{thm:mfsoundness}; since $c - s$ is $\frac{1}{poly(|x|)}$ the verifier can distinguish the case where $x\in L$ from the case where $x \notin L$ with probability of error bounded to be exponentially small with only polynomially many repetitions. \end{proof}